How to Handle Plus‑Ones & Kids at Weddings (Clear, Modern Etiquette Guide)

 • pressure to make exceptions

 Your guest list should reflect your boundaries — not other people’s expectations.
+Many couples also review the RSVP Management Guide to ensure guests respond correctly based on the rules you’ve set.

 Who should get a plus‑one?